Full sun to light shade. Zone 4-7. Prefers slopes, as apple trees need good airflow to reduce fungal diseases.

 Sweet, firm, juicy fruit is a planetary favorite.
 Use for fresh eating, cooking, canning, apple butter, drying, or cider making.
 Different varieties have different uses and fruit characteristics.

 'Enterprise' - Deep red, flavorful fruit, good for fresh eating and baking.
 Disease resistant.
 ‘Enterprise’ is a slightly tart, very crisp and juicy, large deep red apple that is good for fresh eating and desserts.
 It keeps well for several months.
 Mid to late season bloomer.
-(Pollinate with Empire, Goldrush, Honeycrisp, Liberty, Sweet Sixteen.) - out of stock
+(Pollinate with Empire, Goldrush, Honeycrisp, Liberty, Sweet Sixteen.)

 'Goldrush' - Disease resistant variety.
 Goldrush has a distinctively spicy flavor, a rare combination of intense acidity and high sugar content.
 This yellow-green with a red blush on the sunward side apple will keep in storage for six months, in fact its flavor improves after a month or so of storage.
 Goldrush is a multi-purpose apple that makes excellent cider, is ideal for salads or drying because it doesn’t brown, maintains its flavor and firmness in pies and is good for fresh eating.
 Ripens in late October to early November.
 Comes into production quickly and bears annually.
 Chuck's and Debbie's favorite apple.
 (Pollinate with Empire, Enterprise, or Honeycrisp.)
 Late blooming; might not pollinate with Liberty.
 Best in zones 5-7.